 Environmental sustainability of hotels on Zanzibar

-InfoStart date: 28 February, 2018 End date: 27 February, 2023 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 17-04-KU Countries: Tanzania Thematic areas: Economic development and value chains, Waste management, Lead institution: University of Copenhagen (UCPH), Faculty of Health and Medical Sciences, Department of Public Health Partner institutions: State University of Zanzibar (SUZA), Department of Natural Science Open University of Tanzania, Irringa Regional Centre Zanzibar Ministry of Health, Malaria Elimination Programme Aalborg University (AAU), Department of Development and Planning, Denmark Copenhagen Business School (CBS), Department of International Economics and Management, Denmark Project website: go to website Project coordinator: Peter Furu Total grant: 9,996,580 DKK
+InfoStart date: 1 March, 2018 End date: 28 February, 2023 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 17-04-KU Countries: Tanzania Thematic areas: Economic development and value chains, Waste management, Lead institution: University of Copenhagen (UCPH), Faculty of Health and Medical Sciences, Department of Public Health, Denmark Partner institutions: State University of Zanzibar (SUZA), Department of Natural Science, Tanzania Open University of Tanzania (OUT), Irringa Regional Centre, Tanzania Ministry of Health Zanzibar (MOHZ), Malaria Elimination Programme, Tanzania Aalborg University (AAU), Department of Development and Planning, Denmark Copenhagen Business School (CBS), Department of International Economics and Management, Denmark Project website: go to website Project coordinator: Peter Furu Total grant: 9,996,580 DKK

 Tourism is one of world’s largest economic sectors, generating 9.8% of global GDP and 284 million jobs to the global economy in 2015.
 However, the sector has also been criticized for operating in an unsustainable manner, impacting natural resources and human health.
 In order to consolidate and encourage commitments to implementing sustainable practices in tourism, United Nations declared 2017 as the year of sustainable tourism.